Gambit – Best Worst Costume Ever

 Good costume designs say a lot about a character, like how they want to be seen, where they come from, and what they hold important.
 They complement and visually reflect their wearer’s personality and role within the fiction.
-Costume design requires a thorough dialogue between the writer and artist to create something meaningful and aesthetically suitable to the world, style, and audience of the work.
+Costume design requires a thorough dialogue between the writer and artist to create something meaningful and suitable to the world, artistic direction, and audience of the work.

 It would seem, however, that Gambit’s creators were working in active conflict with each other.
 His costume not only fails to compliment his role, it actively opposes it.

 A quick summary of Gambit for the uninitiated: he is a professional thief, raised in the New Orleans Thieves Guild.
 His mutant powers allow him to charge up objects, which then explode.
 He typically uses playing cards for this purpose, which he throws with startling force and accuracy.
 He is also extremely acrobatic and agile.
 His most notable physical feature is his eyes which are all black, with a red iris.